chromatone/slides/slides/coding-colorful-sounds/slides.md

 ---

-# What will we do today
+# Chromatone is built with

 <div text-2xl>
 <v-clicks>